-This subsection enables the users to set the HTTPS (HyperText Transfer Protocol Secure) for the web-based management user interface of the switch.
+This subsection enables the users to set the HTTPS (HyperText Transfer Protocol Secure) for the web-based management user interface of the switch as shown in Figure 2.63.
 This option will encrypt the normal HTTP message between the switch and the client PC to secure their communication over the network.
 To access the web GUI when this option is enabled, the users must access the switch via https://10.0.50.1 for enchanced security during device configuration.
 Note that once this option is enabled, every HTTP request for web console of the managed switch will be forced to redirect to https connection.
 Clicking on the Update button when you change the option to update it on the managed switch.
+And HTTPS creates a secure channel over an insecure network via certificate key, user can download x.509 certificate as asymmetric key.

-Figure 2.58 HTTPS Setting Webpage
+Figure 2.63 HTTPS Setting Webpage